Naloxone registered community pharmacies

 A known side effect of opioids is the potential to slow and stop breathing, even when used as directed.
 This is often referred to as an overdose.
 When the strength of opioids is not known (e.g. when heroin is used), the risk is even greater.
 The term ‘overdose’ can be misleading as often these deaths can occur from usual or prescribed doses in combination with other drugs, and are usually accidental.

 These adverse effects of opioids are often unexpected and occur in private homes, witnessed by close friends, a partner or other family members sometime after the opioid has been taken.
 Discussing how to prevent and respond to the adverse effects of opioids, including how to administer naloxone can increase people’s knowledge and willingness to act.

-Naloxone is a lifesaving medication that reverses the effects of opioids and from 1 July 2022, will be free throughout South Australia.
+Naloxone is a lifesaving medication that reverses the effects of opioids and from 1 July 2022, will be free, without a prescription throughout South Australia.